4360-senior-experience/cs-connect-documentation/supabase-setup.md

    - GitHub
    - Microsoft

+4. Under **Attack Protection**, you can setup security to protect from attacks:
+   - Enable Captcha Protection: ON
+   - Choose Captcha Provider: (Here we used hCaptcha)
+   - Captcha Secret: (You obtain this key from the Captcha provider)

 ## Step 4: Set Up Row Level Security (RLS)

 To ensure data security, implement Row Level Security policies: